 Emissions test Compliance Level Electromagnetic Environ- ment - Guidance RF emissions CISPR 11 Group 1 The ventilator uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions CISPR 11 Class B The ventilator is suitable for use in all establishments, including domestic establish- ments and those directly con- nected to the public low- voltage power supply network that supplies buildings used for domestic purposes.
-Harmonic emissions IEC 61000-3-2 Class A Voltage fluctua- tions/flicker emission IEC 61000-3-3 Complies
+RF emissions CISPR 11 Class B The ventilator is suitable for use in all establishments, including Harmonic emissions IEC 61000-3-2 Class A domestic establishments and those directly connected to the Voltage fluctuations/ flicker emission IEC 61000-3-3 Complies public low-voltage power supply network that supplies buildings used for domestic purposes.